limmh/C_programming/safer_integer/README.md

   so it makes more sense to directly use native bitwise operators on unsigned integers for bitwise operations.
 - No hardware intrinsics, hence not suitable for certain applications, e.g. applications which need to perform a lot of integer calculations within a very short time.
   **Reason for no support**: The implementation is more portable without hardware intrinsics.
-- No support for fixed width integer types yet.
-Work in progress.

 ## License